SaiSindhuja197/miyagi/docs/labs/02-build-your-own-copilot/Lab2-A(AKS).md

 ### Task 5: Deploy AKS Pods

-1. Navigate back to the Visual Studio code window and navigate to **miyagi/deploy/infrastructure/kubernetes/manifests/50-miyagi** click on **50-miyagi** in the cascading menu, and select **Open in integrate Terminal**.
+1. Navigate back to the Visual Studio code window and navigate to **miyagi/deploy/infrastructure/kubernetes/manifests/50-miyagi** click on **50-miyagi** in the cascading menu, and select **Open in integrated Terminal**.

     ![](./Media/aks-01.png)